nbhat1998/PintOS/doc/vm.md

 ### ALGORITHMS

 > A2: (2 marks)
-> Describe your code for finding the frame (if any) or other location that
-> contains the data of a given page.
+> Describe your code for finding the frame (if any) or other location that contains the data of a given page.

 The page table entry is used to keep track of the frame as the Address part of it points to a frame directly.
-The frame table has a list of frames that can be uniquely identified using the address stored in the pte, and also contain a list of struct user_pte_ptrs that can be used to refer back to the page table entry itself.
+The frame table has a list of frames that can be uniquely identified using the address stored in the pte, and also contain a list of `struct user_pte_ptr`s that can be used to refer back to the page table entry itself.
 In the case that the frame is swapped out, the page table entry holds the index in swap where the page can be found and a bit to show that it is swapped.
 This is used to restore the frame.

 > A3: (2 marks)
 > How have you implemented sharing of read only pages?

 During page faults, in the case that we are handling a read_only page which is being lazy loaded, we look through the list of shared execs.
-If we find a shared_exec struct (shown in section C) that corresponds to the file we want to load at the correct offset, we just link the new uaddr to that frame and return.
+If we find a shared_exec struct (shown in section C) that corresponds to the file we want to load at the correct offset, we just link the new `uaddr` to that frame and return.
-Otherwise, a new shared_exec struct is created and stores information about where to read from in the file.
+Otherwise, a new `shared_exec` struct is created and stores information about where to read from in the file.
 Then it is actually read into memory and the frame where is is loaded, is stored in the struct.
 The information stored is needed in the case of evicting, because if a lazy loaded executable is to be evicted, it is just cleared and information about how to load it back is stored in all the page table entries that require it.

 ### SYNCHRONIZATION

 > A4: (2 marks)
-> When two user processes both need a new frame at the same time,
-> how are races avoided?
-You should consider both when there are
-> and are not free frames available in memory.
+> When two user processes both need a new frame at the same time, how are races avoided?
+You should consider both when there are and are not free frames available in memory.

-If there are free frames in memory there is no problem as palloc_get_page with return a new address of a free frame every time.
+If there are free frames in memory there is no problem as `palloc_get_page` with return a new address of a free frame every time.
 In the case that the memory is full, two evictions must take place.
 Since we lock around choosing a frame to evict, the choice will happen sequentially but after we select a frame to evict, we 'pin' that frame using the pin bool, so that we do not allow another process to evict it too.

 ### RATIONALE

 > A5: (2 marks)
-> Why did you choose the data structure(s) that you did for
-> representing the supplemental page table and frame table?
+> Why did you choose the data structure(s) that you did for representing the supplemental page table and frame table?

 **Supplemental page table:**
 We chose not to use a supplemental page table as we found that the existing page table was sufficient enough to implement the required functionalities.
 We only used the remaining free bits of the flags in ptes to distinguish between lazy loaded files, swapped frames, mmaped files and stack growth pages.